Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To make something dirty
     - Please don’t soil your hands.

+## Speculate

+- To guess about possible causes (without knowing everything)
+    - Jones refused to **speculate about/on** what might happen.

 ## Spew

 - To spit out
     - Sewage **spews out of** the pipe.
     - She **spewed out** a mass of undigested food.
     - A volcano spewing out lava.

+## Still

+- Not moving, quiet and calm, not windy
+    - We **stood still** and watched as the deer came closer.
+    - The house was completely still.
+    - A hot still day

 ## Stray